Existing clients

 Conclusions

 The duty of fair presentation is clear, and brokers must take care to advise clients as to the consequences of failing to comply.
-If brokers do this then, when the insurer does have a defence to payment of a claim, the broker shouldn't be an automatic target for a claim.
+If brokers do this then, when the insurer does have a defence to payment of a claim, the broker should not be an automatic target for a claim.

 That said, the broker’s role is to facilitate the transfer of risk from the policyholder to the insurer.
-Even in the three cases above, the brokers were far from perfect, because the policyholders may say the broker exposed them to an unnecessary risk of litigation with their insurer and exposed their client to an element of irrecoverable costs.
-Whilst the focus in George on High was on the insurer’s knowledge under s5 of the Act; the Act also sets out, as section 4, what falls within an insured’s knowledge.
+Even in the three cases above, the brokers were far from perfect because the policyholders may say the broker exposed them to an unnecessary risk of litigation with their insurer and exposed their client to an element of irrecoverable costs.
+Whilst the focus in George on High was on the Insurer’s knowledge under s5 of the Act; the Act also sets out, as section 4, what falls within an insured’s knowledge.
 This includes information which an insured “ought to know” which may be held by third parties – which may include the broker’s own claims team.
 If New India was deemed to know information held by a third party TPA, then a broker will no doubt be seized with knowledge held by its own claims team.
 The message here is to ensure that the knowledge requirements of the Act are properly understood by the broker and the client so that appropriate enquiries can be made before the policy incepts.

 Our content explained